james0248/GoPlayground/README.md

 ## Youtube Scraper

-Scrapes all the recommended videos from the first video by DFS
+Scrapes all the recommended videos from the first video by BFS

 YTScraper module scrapes videos recursively through the recommended videos